AlexStansfield/casual-mcp/README.md

-# 🧠 casual-mcp
+# 🧠 Casual MCP

-**casual-mcp** is a Python framework for building, evaluating, and serving LLMs with tool-calling capabilities using [Model Context Protocol (MCP)](https://modelcontextprotocol.io).
+**Casual MCP** is a Python framework for building, evaluating, and serving LLMs with tool-calling capabilities using [Model Context Protocol (MCP)](https://modelcontextprotocol.io).
 It includes:

 - ✅ A multi-server MCP client